Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Discussion

-The novel contribution of this work lies in coupling \ac{SE} performance to explicit \ac{DER} deployment scenarios across three equipment quality levels, revealing that the number of scenarios requiring \ac{SE}-based monitoring grows with increasing electrification while the per-scenario accuracy is primarily determined by the measurement constellation, with the load level playing a secondary role.
+This work couples \ac{SE} performance to explicit \ac{DER} deployment scenarios across three equipment quality levels.
+The number of scenarios requiring \ac{SE}-based monitoring grows with increasing electrification, while per-scenario accuracy is primarily determined by the measurement constellation.